What To Do In Rovaniemi Santa Park?

 Yes, I know that I am an adult and I shouldn’t believe in Santa Claus.
 But hey- who doesn’t like the big guy with the white beard, fat belly, red outfit, and a friendly smile?
 I am all crazy about Christmas.
 I usually start celebrating Holidays in October.
 Visiting the home of Santa Claus was on top of my travel bucket list and I was beyond excited when I was booking the flights to Finland.
 Rovaniemi didn’t disappoint me!
 In this post, I am sharing with you the best tips for having amazing Lapland holidays and what to do in Rovaniemi Santa Park.

-Rovaniemi didn’t disappoint us.
 It is an amazing town, full of snow and friendly people.
-On December, the day lasts there for only 4 hours there.
+In December, the day lasts for only 4 hours there.
 The sun goes up at 10 AM and goes down at 2 PM.
-Even though it was dark almost all the time, we felt great and had a lot of fun.
+Even though it is dark almost all the time, you still can have lots of fun there.

 The village itself is wonderful: playing with husky dogs or watching the reindeers are awesome things to do not only for kids but also for adults.

-It was great to visit Santa’s Main Post Office and send cards to our family.
+You can visit Santa’s Main Post Office and send cards to your family as well.

 Right after we got in, two ladies told us that it is forbidden to take pictures with Santa Claus.

 Wait… WHAT?
 Why?
-The real Santa Claus would allow us making as many photos as possible.
+The real Santa Claus would allow us taking as many photos as possible.